Manganese Steel Casting: An In-Depth Exploration of Composition, Manufacturing, and Industrial Applications

 - Slow Cooling: Prevents cracking by minimizing thermal stress.

-- Quenching: Optional for certain grades to enhance surface hardness.
+- cURL Too many subrequests.: Optional for certain grades to enhance surface hardness.

 Table 2: Key Parameters in Casting